laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

 * Programming Ruby (aka.
 The Pickaxe) - <http://www.whytheluckystiff.net/ruby/pickaxe/>

-**PLEASE NOTE : This is still a working draft.
+**PLEASE NOTE : This is still a rough working draft.
 Contents are subject to change.